Kanban-Zai/kanban-zai-version-1.0/core.md

 ### CONSENSUS

-Core consensus requires a general agreement of the mustered team members about the direction the team should be taking.
+Core consensus requires an agreement of a quorum the mustered team members about the direction the team should be taking.

 ## SETTINGS